THUDM/CogDL/README.md

 pip install -e .
 ```

-## Docker container
+### Docker container

 You might also opt to use a Docker container.
-There is an image available in this rebo that you can build with the Torch and CUDA versions available in your system.
+There is an image available in this repo that you can build with the Torch and CUDA versions available in your system.
 To build the docker image just run:

 ```
 docker build --build-arg CUDA=YOUR_CUDA_VERSION --build-arg TORCH=YOUR_TORCH_VERSION --tag cogdl .